Friends of Scottish Civic Trust, lovers of the built environment and folk self-isolating throughout Scotland:

 We give you our new social media challenge #WhatsOotMaWindae!
 It’s simple:

-- You send us photos of the view from your windows at home / from around your area – use the hashtag #WhatsOotMaWindae and tag us @scotcivictrust
+- You post photos of the view from your windows at home – use the hashtag #WhatsOotMaWindae and tag us @scotcivictrust

-- We’ll provide a little chat about what you’re seeing or you share a bit with us about your area!
+- We’ll provide a little chat about the buildings you’re seeing or you share a bit with us about your area!

 This way, we can still connect with our built heritage community & beyond during this difficult period of self-isolation and social distancing.
 We’ll be updating this post regularly and linking to our social media, so follow us on Facebook, Twitter and Instagram to keep up to date.